1. What is “Workers’ Compensation” in Florida?

 between 80 percent of the employee's average weekly wage and the salary,

-wages, and other remuneration the employee is able to earn post
+wages, and other remuneration the employee is able to earn post-injury, as

 compared weekly; however, weekly temporary partial disability benefits may